mnnxp/cdbs-app/README.md

 [![Product Name Screen Shot][product-screenshot]](https://cadbase.rs)

-Here contains the code for site the CADBase.
-This digital platform for sharing 3D models, drawings, standards, supplier information, and other engineering data.
+This is a digital platform for sharing 3D models, drawings and other engineering data.

-At first glance, it may seem that all the tasks of exchanging 3D models, drawings and other engineering data, taking into account their versioning and availability, have already been solved by existing solutions.
+At first glance, it may seem that all the challenges of exchanging 3D models, drawings and other engineering data with regard to their versioning and availability have already been solved by existing solutions.

-However, I hope that the CADBase project will find its niche for the following reasons:
+However, I hope that the CADBase project will be able to find its niche for the following reasons:
-* Specific dependency between data to simplify the work when using different CAD systems
+* Made it easier to work with different CAD systems by using specific data dependencies
-* API functionality is available to all users of the platform
+* All platform users have access to API functionality
-* Ability to integrate the platform with various design systems and other solutions
+* Possibility to integrate the platform with various CAD systems and other solutions

-We have a rather ambitious goal: to create a solution for the exchange of design data suitable for most of engineers.
+We have an ambitious goal: to create a design data exchange solution that is suitable for most engineers.

-We also have a YouTube channel <a href="https://www.youtube.com/channel/UC-dHiTHBGV88ScxFKSC3srw">CADBase Platform</a> if you're interested.
+If you're interested, we're also on YouTube <a href="https://www.youtube.com/channel/UC-dHiTHBGV88ScxFKSC3srw">CADBase Platform</a>.

-If you do not see interest in this site and its functionality, you can try to benefit from the code base of this site.
-In any case, have peace and goodness ;)
+And if you're not interested in this site and its functionality, you can try to profit from the code base of this site.
+In any case, have peace and goodwill ;)

 <div align="right">(<a href="#about-the-project">back to top</a>)</div>